 We recognize that senior champions play a crucial role in setting an example for culture, behaviors and inclusion at Novartis.
-That is why we have established a senior leadership team who are active advocates of LGBTI equality across our organization and act as role-models for all our LGBTI associates.
-Meet our champions below.
+That is why we have established a senior leadership team who are active allies and advocate for LGBTI equality globally.

 Mukul Mehta, Chief Financial Office Pharma